Iran declares others will rise to succeed killed Hamas leader

 Hamas military leader in Gaza, Yahya Sinwar.
 File photo

-The Iranian Foreign Ministry has issued its first response to the assassination of Hamas leader Yahya Sinwar, stating that it will not weaken the fight against Israel and that others will rise to take the place of the slain militant leader.
+The Iranian Foreign Ministry has issued its first response to the assassination of Hamas leader Yahya Sinwar, saying that it will not weaken the fight against Israel and that others will rise to take the place of the slain militant leader.

 "Undoubtedly, the physical elimination of fighters on the path of dignity and human honor will not undermine the school and path of resistance," the Foreign Ministry's statement read.